-- Whenever an accident takes place, a crime is 9. committed either under Section 304-A IPC or under Section 279 IPC.
-The victim of the accident approaches the Motor Accidents Claims Tribunal claiming compensation i.e. he takes the assistance of Civil law.
+11. Whenever an accident takes place, a crime is committed either under Section 304A IPC or under Section 338 IPC or under Section 279 IPC, etc. The victim of the accident approaches the Motor Accidents Claims Tribunal claiming compensation i.e. he takes the assistance of Civil law.
 There will be quantification of compensation in systematic method.
 Substantial amount of compensation would be paid to a victim under Civil law system whereas, in Criminal justice system, it is not so.
-Because the law provides for compensation under MV Act, victim will get compensation though a crime is committed.
-But who will compensate for the life and liberty or loss of properties of victim suffered in other crimes?
-If the property is acquired by Government - compensation is paid under Land Acquisition Act.
-But if property is lost or damaged in crime, the compensation is hardly paid. - 10.
-About three or four hundred years back i.e., in ancient times, there was no distinction between civil law and criminal law.
+Because the law provides for compensation under MV Act, the victim will get compensation though a crime is committed.
+But who will compensate for the life and liberty or loss of limb and properties of victim suffered in other crimes?
+If the property is acquired by Government, compensation is paid under Land Acquisition Act.
+But if property is lost or damaged in crime, the compensation is hardly paid.

+12. About three or four hundred years back i.e., in ancient times, there was no distinction between civil law and criminal law.
 Panchayaths etc., were there.
 Whenever a crime is committed in those days, Panchas or the Judge or the decision making people used to direct the accused to compensate the victim in terms of money or property.
-They used to compensate victim by directing payment of money or agricultural land/house etc., etc., At that point of time, there was no provision for sending a person for jail for the offences committed.
+They used to compensate victim by directing payment of money or agricultural land/house etc. At that point of time, there was no provision for sending a person to jail for the offences committed.
 Thereafter civil law and criminal law were bifurcated.
-Even when the civil and criminal law were bifurcated, the victim did not get anything under Criminal law system because whenever the crime is committed, the criminal courts used to direct the victim to approach the civil court for initiating action for recovering damages, because evidence is needed for the said purpose.
-As it was the duty of the civil Court to quantify damages the criminal courts used to direct the victims to approach the Civil Courts.
-To avoid all those things, now the present trend is, to have the provision for compensation also in criminal justice system.

-With that object, Sections 357, 357A etc., are enacted.
+Even when the civil and criminal law were bifurcated, the victim did not get anything under Criminal law system because whenever the crime is committed, the criminal courts used to direct the victim to approach the civil court for initiating action for recovering damages, because evidence is needed for the said purpose and as it was the duty of the civil Court to quantify damages.
+To avoid all those difficulties, now the present trend is, to have the provision for compensation also in criminal justice system.
+With that object, Sections 357, 357A Cr.P.C. etc., are introduced.
 But, they are not full-fledged according to me.
-According to me, a separate enactment should be enacted.
+In my opinion, a separate enactment should be passed.

 In developed countries like England, US, France, Canada, Newzealand, Ireland, there are separate laws for compensating the victims.
-England was the probably the first State to enact the law for grant of compensation to victims.
+England was probably the first State to enact the law for grant of compensation to victims.
 The law was relating to victim compensation by the State under Criminal Injuries Compensation Scheme, 1964.
 Under Criminal Justice Act 1972, the idea of payment of compensation by the offender was introduced for the first time.
-The Apex Court in the case of Delhi Domestic Working Women's Forum vs. Union of India and others (1995) 1 SCC 14 has guoted the extract with approval from the "Oxford Handbook of Criminology".
+The Apex Court in the case of Delhi Domestic Working Women's Forum vs. Union of India and others- (1995) 1 SCC 14 has quoted the extract with approval from the "Oxford Handbook of Criminology".
 The relevant portion reads thus: